neilsong/word-counter-bot-dev/README.md

 ## Features

   1. Provide insight and analytics into the unique language of a server
-        - Leaderboard of most common words
+        - Leaderboards of users of a word
-        - Your own personal leaderboard of most common words
+        - Leaderboards of most common words

   2. (Next major feature) Create an AI model that will send a message or a response mimicking a user's style